fantasmoio/Fantasmo-iOS-SDK/README.md

 }
 ```

 **Important:** If you implement this method, you must call the `continueBlock` with a boolean value.
-This can be done A value of `true` indicates the QR code is valid and that localization should start.
+A value of `true` indicates the QR code is valid and that localization should start.
 Passing `false` to this block indicates the code is invalid and instructs the parking view to scan for more QR codes.
 This block may be called synchronously or asynchronously but must be done so on the main queue.

 ### Localizing

 During localization, frames are continuously captured and sent to the server.
-Filtering logic in the SDK will automatically select the best frames, and it will issue requests to the user to help improve the incoming images.
-Confidence in the location result increases during successive updates and clients can choose to stop localizing updates when a desired confidence threshold is reached by dismissing the view.
+Filtering logic in the SDK will automatically select the best frames, and it will issue behavior requests to the user to help improve the incoming images.
+Confidence in the location result increases during successive updates and clients can choose to stop localizing by dismissing the view, when a desired confidence level is reached.

 ```swift
 func parkingViewController(_ parkingViewController: FMParkingViewController,